Kimberly J. Benjamin, Founder & Managing Attorney

 What Is a Sexual Offender?

-A sexual offender is a person who has been convicted and pleaded guilty or found guilty for a qualifying sexual offense in Missouri or any other jurisdiction.
-The offender could be released or currently serving parole or probation on or after October 1, 1997.
+A sexual offender is a person who has been convicted and pleaded guilty or found guilty for a qualifying sex crime in Missouri or any other jurisdiction.
+The offender could be released or serve parole or probation on or after October 1, 1997.

 Sexual offenders, including female and male sex offenders, who are permanent, temporary, or transient residents of Missouri, have to register themselves as a sexual offender.

-The qualifying offenses that could get you charged for a sexual offense in Missouri or any other jurisdiction of the United States are:
+The qualifying offenses that could get you charged for a sexual crime in Missouri or any other jurisdiction of the United States are:

 Unlawful Sexual Activity